Email & Password

 Who can honestly say they’ve never fallen prey to one of these temptations:

 The skin turning pink is an early sign that the skin has been over-exposed to the sun and damaged.
 If that redness lasts or subsequently the skin peels, that indicates more severe sun damage.
 Yet even those that have not endured red, inflamed or peeling skin could still have sun-damaged skin.

 Most Brits have a certain number of moles – usually around 30, although it can be over 300.
 Moles have been linked to sun exposure but are also related to a number of other factors such as skin type and family genetics.

 Most moles are of no medical concern, yet “Malignant Melanoma” is a dangerous, cancerous form of mole.
 It is therefore very important to check regularly for any changing or new moles that can sometimes become more obvious after sun exposure.

-Malignant melanoma moles can be found on any part of the body but typically in men are found most commonly on the back and women on the legs.
+Malignant melanoma moles can be found on any part of the body but typically in men are found most commonly on the back and in women on the legs.
 It is always also important to check areas that the sun does not see such as soles of feet and the bottom as they rarely can appear in areas that have never seen the sun, so no area should be neglected.

-All adults should do a regular self-check for moles, looking for new or changing moles particularly ones that stand out or look ugly compared to the other moles.
-Most melanomas (70%) are new moles that often change over 3-9 months but could be a fast-growing new mole or else a pre-existing mole that changes size, shape, colour or starts to bleed, itch or redden.
+All adults should do a regular self-check for moles, looking for new or changing moles, particularly ones that stand out or look ugly compared to the other moles.
+Most melanomas (70%) are new moles that often change over 3-9 months but could be a fast-growing new mole or else a pre-existing mole that changes size, shape, and colour or starts to bleed, itch or redden.